fenago/apache-cassandra/lab_2.md

 trade-off for the attainment of superb scalability, performance, and fault tolerance.

-To enjoy reading this book, you are advised to temporarily think in both relational and NoSQL ways.
+To enjoy reading this course, you are advised to temporarily think in both relational and NoSQL ways.
 Although you may not become a friend of Cassandra, you will have an eye-opening experience in realizing the fact that there exists a different way of working in the world.